 Master's Final Examination for the MS Without Thesis

-The master’s examination is a written in-class exam that measures learning of epidemiological concepts and knowledge of epidemiological thoughts as presented in required courses.
+The master’s examination is a written in-class exam that measures the learning of epidemiological concepts and knowledge of epidemiological thoughts as presented in required courses.
 This exam is offered twice per year.

-Master's Thesis Defense for the MS with Thesis
+Master's Thesis Defense for the MS With Thesis

 The master’s thesis defense is an oral presentation of the purpose, methods, and results of the thesis research.
 A specially formed committee thoroughly examines a student's area of knowledge associated with the context of the work.
 The goal of the thesis is a document that is publishable in a peer-reviewed journal.

-Seminar Presentation for the MS with Thesis
+Seminar Presentation for the MS With Thesis

 In addition to the thesis defense, students are strongly encouraged and may be required by the thesis committee chair, to make a presentation at a Department of Epidemiology seminar.
 It is recommended that students complete the seminar presentation and dissertation defense in the same semester, with the seminar presentation scheduled before the master's thesis defense so the seminar can serve as preparation for the defense.